BarryHuffman/Dracut_DS3231/README.md

 This is not required if you have a consistent NTP uplink (LAN or WAN).

-Disable or remove "fake-hwclock" package before use.
+Disable or remove `fake-hwclock` package before use.

 ## Included Dracut module for openSUSE/SUSE